bmacnaughton/gulp-markers/README.md

 #### Example of bracketed markers, i.e., a marker with a begin, a body, and an end.

 Finally, here's one of the regexes I use to insert JavaScript filenames into PHP source (so PHP can insert script tags for them).
 The groups are marked by numbers, non-capturing groups with an 'x'.
-I don't care about keeping the markers in place; if you do then you need to add groups to capture the markers (or reconstruct them using the already captured groups).
+I don't care about keeping the markers after inserting the filenames; if you do then you need to add groups to capture the markers (or reconstruct them using the already captured groups).

 ```javascript
 //    1    2                       3              x   4             5